-- Bullying or discriminating (especially on the basis of ethnicity, gender, age, or other protected class) will be deleted at the administrator's discretion. - Foul language, threats, obscene, or other unacceptable comments, content, and posts will be deleted at the administrator's discretion. - Spam, off-topic, or other similar comments, content, and posts will be deleted at the administrator's discretion. - WFRC requests that official comments regarding a vision, plan, or program during a public comment period are submitted online (i.e. interactive map) or by email, telephone, mail, or in-person, rather than via social media comments, content, or posts. - WFRC requests that comments, content, or posts are supported with research, findings, or the original source.
+- Bullying or discriminating (especially on the basis of ethnicity, gender, age, or other protected class) will be deleted at the administrator's discretion. - Foul language, threats, obscene, or other unacceptable comments, content, and posts will be deleted at the administrator's discretion. - Spam, off-topic, or other similar comments, content, and posts will be deleted at the administrator's discretion. - WFRC requests that official comments regarding a vision, plan, or program during a public comment period are submitted online (i.e. - interactive map) or by email, telephone, mail, or in-person, rather than via social media comments, content, or posts.